Function Tools

 - Includes declared annotations

-- Includes source file path when a matching project source file is available
+- Includes a matching project source file path when available

 Input parameters